 - “You and I were talking at cross purposes when…”

 - “I’m sorry I wasn’t clear in our earlier conversation.
 What I wanted to get across was…”

-If your language declares your judgment that the other person was dead wrong or too stupid to understand — as in in the first example — or even that the disagreement was as much the other party’s fault as it was yours — as in the second example — it can be much harder to elicit a non-defensive, open-minded, thoughtful response from the other side.
+If your language or tone declares your judgment that the other person was dead wrong or too stupid to understand — as in in the first example — or even that the disagreement was as much the other party’s fault as it was yours — as in the second example — it can be much harder to elicit a non-defensive, open-minded, thoughtful response from the other side.
 And that kind of response is exactly what you’re after!